SCAR/antarctic-r-packages/README.md

   - [worrms](https://cran.rstudio.com/web/packages/worrms/index.html) client for the
     [WoRMS](http://www.marinespecies.org/) API.
 Contains mostly
     taxonomic data, but also trait data.
-  - [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) access to 20ish sources of
+  - [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) provides access to 20ish
-    taxonomic data sources, including WoRMS.
-    [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) connects to a lot of data sources, and has consistent data outputs across the data sources.
-In addition, there’s operations that a user wants to do that are consistent across data sources, hiding the gory details of each data source.
+    sources of taxonomic data sources, including WoRMS, and has consistent data outputs and function interfaces across the different data sources so that you don’t need to tailor your code to different taxonomic data providers.

 RAMS is currently being extended to cover non-marine taxa, which will become the Register of Antarctic Species (RAS).
 Hopefully this will